 “Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled.”

-Jaclyn, Max, and I saw the results of this Saturday.
-We went up to Knight’s Ferry to do a little ‘geo-caching’ or modern day treasure hunting with Max.
+Jaclyn, Max, and I saw the results of this one Saturday.
+We went up to Knight’s Ferry to do a little ‘geo-caching’ or modern day treasure hunting.

 Remember me mentioning that it was positioned at the top of a very large rock?
 I mean ROCK.
 That ROCK, however, was hewn in two.
 Split in half from the base of the tree to the ground beneath it.